Installing the Siteopt tool¶

 Siteopt Julia dependencies installation¶

-Go to Siteopt code folder of siteopt_toolbox and start Julia console (type "julia" in command prompt).
-Do not use the same console which you used for Spine Toolbox installation (open a new one).
+Using command prompt or terminal (Linux) go to Siteopt code folder of siteopt_toolbox and start Julia console (type "julia" in command prompt or terminal).
+Do not use the same terminal which you used for Spine Toolbox installation (open a new one).

 Rebuilding Julia PyCall package is needed to be able to connect to the databases.
 This is done by running the following commands in Julia console: